Yamaha Rhino Rollover Problems

-Design defects in the Yamaha Rhino could cause the side by side to rollover and crash.
-Lawsuits are being reviewed nationwide for injuries. >>REQUEST A CONSULTATION
+Design defects in the Yamaha Rhino ATV could cause the vehicle to rollover and crash

 The Yamaha Rhino ATV was sold to many people as a vehicle capable of off-road operation under a wide variety of conditions.
 However, as it was designed, it is unreasonably dangerous and Yamaha Rhino rollover problems have caused serious and life threatening injuries to many users.